Social media is a vital part of online branding and marketing, and the numbers prove it.

-According to MarketingSherpa, 95% of adults aged 18-34 are most likely follow brands on social platforms; an Ambassador study revealed that 71% of consumers who have had a good social media experience with a brand are likely to recommend it to others or write positive online reviews; and research by We Are Social shows there are 2.56 billion social media users globally, and 1 million new users are joining their ranks daily.
+MarketingSherpa says 95% of adults aged 18-34 are most likely follow a brand via social media; 71% of consumers who have had a good social media experience with a brand are likely to recommend it to others, according to an Ambassador study; and research by We Are Social shows there are 2.56 billion social media users globally, with 1 million new users joining their ranks daily.

 Social media powerhouses like Facebook, YouTube, Instagram and Twitter will remain the most influential places for businesses to reach their audiences, but accusations suggesting that Facebook is gaming its algorithms so business users have to pay for ads to reach followers who used to automatically see every post are helping push many companies and brands to look beyond the Big Four social networks for online marketing and promotional efforts.